mirumee/ariadne-website/docs/api-reference.md

 def gql(value)
 ```

-Utility function that takes GraphQL string as only argument, validates it and returns same string unchanged or raises `GraphQLError` if string was invalid.
+An utility function that takes a GraphQL string, validates it and returns the same string unchanged or raises `GraphQLError` if the string was invalid.

-Wrapping GraphQL strings declarations with this utility will make errors easier to track down and debug, as their traceback will point to place of declaration instead of Ariadne internals:
+Wrapping GraphQL strings declarations with this utility makes it easier to track down and debug errors, as their traceback will point to the place of their declaration instead of Ariadne' internals:

 ```python
 type_defs = gql("""